WaddlePenguins/waddlepenguins_app/README.md

 This is heavily inspired by Penguin World's client.
 We reccommend creating a separate play page, ~~eg (https://play.cozypenguin.net/desktop)~~ so that Flash is fullscreen.
 # User Installation
-~~Visit https://cozypenguin.net/downloads and follow the instructions for your PC~~ Alternatively visit the releases page - https://github.com/Cozy-Penguin/client/releases
+Visit https://waddlepenguins.tk/play/ and follow the instructions for your PC
 # Development Installation
 `git clone https://github.com/Cozy-Penguin/client`